 The Eagles

-The Earls Eddie Cochran Elvis Presley The Everly Brothers Fats Domino The Flamingos Frankie Avalon Frankie Valli The Four Tops Gary Puckett Gene Pitney The Hollies Jay and The Americans Jerry Lee Lewis Jimmy Clanton Johnny Maestro and the Crests Johnny Tillotson Kenny Vance Lesley Gore Little Richard |
+The Earls Eddie Cochran Elvis Presley The Everly Brothers Fats Domino The Flamingos Frankie Avalon Frankie Valli The Four Tops Gary Puckett Gary Lewis & The Playboys Gene Pitney The Hollies Jay and The Americans Jerry Lee Lewis Jimmy Clanton Johnny Maestro and the Crests Johnny Rivers Johnny Tillotson Johnny Mathis Kenny Vance |

 Lloyd Price